hmrubai/saas-lms/README.md

-## AEW (Advanced English Writing)
+## SAAS LMS

-This application will be use as a backend application of AEW (Advanced English Writing).
-This service aims to make students interested in English & optimize their creative writing skills.
-The service is completely human-centric to help improve students’ self-learning skills & personal motivation for creative writing ability.
+This application will be use as a backend application of SaaS LMS of BacBon.
+This service aims to make students interested to improve their creative skills.
+The service is completely human-centric to help improve students’ self-learning skills & personal motivation for creative ability.

 ## Contributor